rpiplewar/responsive-layout-genie/README.md

 2. Monitor Konva events through the browser console
 3. Verify coordinate transformations using the grid overlay
 4. Test responsive behavior with different device configurations

+## To Do
+1. Assets need keys on upload (no need to rename again)
+2. Allow uploading of videos as well
+3. Allow setting asset origin
+4. Allow setting position relative to another asset, make it work
+5. When changing device, it should work based on percentages